burgerkinv2/LittleTiles/README.md

 The Sable jars are compile-only.
 They are used to compile optional Sable compatibility code and are not bundled into the LittleTiles jar.

+Thanks to CreativeMd make this great mod

+Special thanks to:
+   glm5.1 for very first try.
+   opus 4.6/7 for all basic work.
+   deepseek v4 flash for find and resolve critical issue.
+   codex5.5 for animation fix and whole refactor.
 ## Original README

 # LittleTiles